TogaraCode/React-concepts-in-30-seconds/Basic-Hooks-Use-Effect.md

 # Hello Humanoid

 ```
-after 420 seconds the screen will show
+after 420 seconds the screen will read
 ```

 # Welcome to the future